 I don’t know if I can chalk this up to bad luck, or if I had triggered something and had been watched through all of Heathrow airport.
 I suppose I will find out the next time I go to the UK.
 My advice for all travelers is to make sure you have your full itinerary printed out, and possibly even include a bank statement so they know you’re not trying to stay in the country.
 You probably won’t need any of this, but it’s good to be prepared.
 I get why someone traveling alone in first class, entering the country for less than 18 hours while carrying more than 1 day of luggage might arouse suspicions, but it was unfortunate that it cost me so much time on my short London layover.

-Still, I enjoyed my brief time in London, and despite yet again not sleeping much that night, it was time to head to Madrid early in the morning.
+Still, I enjoyed my brief time in London after my BA first class flight from San Francisco, and despite yet again not sleeping much that night, it was time to head to Madrid early in the morning.

 More posts from this trip: